tomhazledine/stacked-sparklines/README.md

 ### `-data` (required)

 Without any data, the component won't render anything.
-The data should be a string of comma-separated numbers.
+The data should be a nested 2D array of numbers.
 For example:

 ```html
 <stacked-sparklines data-data="[[1,2,3,4],[5,6,7,8]]"></stacked-sparklines>